Israel's Netanyahu gets extension until Dec. 21 to form government | Politics

 Israel's Netanyahu gets extension until Dec.
 21 to form government

 Israeli Prime Minister-designate Benjamin Netanyahu will have until Dec.
-21 to form a new government after President Isaac Herzog granted him a 10-day extension, Herzog's office said on Friday.
+21 to form a new government after getting a 10-day extension on Friday.

+Coalition talks have dragged on longer than expected, since Netanyahu from the outset had support from right-wing and religious parties that control 64 of the Knesset's 120 seats.
+A main sticking point has been who gets which ministerial post and the distribution of power between them, Israeli media has reported.

+The centrist opposition had urged Herzog not to grant an extension, accusing Netanyahu of buying time to pass divisive legislation.
+One such bill would enable a senior partner of Netanyahu to serve in cabinet despite a criminal record.
+Should Netanyahu fail to meet the deadline, Herzog can task another member of Knesset to try forming a government.
+Otherwise, a new election will be called.
+A prolonged political stalemate has led to five elections in less than four years.
+Currently an outgoing caretaker government remains in office.

-"These are complex days for Israeli society when disputes over fundamental issues threaten to tear apart and ignite violence and hatred," Herzog said in a letter to Netanyahu his office made public.
-He called for the formation of government that represents the entire country and for a coalition that holds a respectful dialogue.
+"These are complex days for Israeli society when disputes over fundamental issues threaten to tear apart and ignite violence and hatred," Herzog said in a letter to Netanyahu that his office made public.
+He called for the formation of a government that represents the entire country and for a coalition that maintains a respectful dialogue between the branches of government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)